apptainer/singularity-userdocs/security_options.rst

 The SetUID bit allows a program to be executed as the user that owns the binary.
-The most well-known SetUID binaries are owned by root and allow a user to execute a command with elevated priviledges.
+The most well-known SetUID binaries are owned by root and allow a user to execute a command with elevated privileges.
 But other SetUID binaries may allow a user to execute a command as a service account.

-By defualt SetUID is disallowed within Singularity containers as a security precaution.
+By default SetUID is disallowed within Singularity containers as a security precaution.
 But the root user can override this precaution and allow SetUID binaries to behave as expected within a Singularity container with the ``--allow-setuid`` option like so: